i-l-l-u-s-i-o-n/Encryptor_Decryptor_EnDe/README.md

 # Encryptor_Decryptor_EnDe

-This software can be used for encrypting a text file.
+This software encrypts the text file.

+The decryption of file also requires a PASSWORD which can be set during encryption.

-I coded it in PYTHON and  then created a standalone executable using pyinstaller package to run on both 32 and 64 bit Windows .
+I coded it in PYTHON and  then created a standalone executable using pyinstaller package to run on both 32 and 64 bit Windows.

 Simply download the appropriate package(x64 or x86).